kachick/chawan/doc/localcgi.md

 and then put your script in `/usr/local/libexec/chawan/cgi-bin`.

+### My script is returning a "Failed to execute script" error message.

+This means the `execl` call to the script failed.
+Make sure that your CGI script's executable bit is set, i.e. run `chmod +x /path/to/cgi/script`.

 ### My script is returning an "invalid CGI path" error message.

 Make sure that you did not include leading slashes.
 Reminder: